-You can actually start making changes to help support your mental health and decrease symptoms of depression while you work toward getting an accurate diagnosis with a trained professional.
+Just like someone with heart disease going to the doctor, someone with depression can and should start making changes to help support your mental health and decrease symptoms of depression while you work toward getting an accurate diagnosis with a trained professional.

 Depression is a serious mental health concern because it prevents self-actualization or reaching your full potential and it can become deadly.
 If you have any of the signs or symptoms of depression, you need to tell someone you trust and seek treatment.
 The best treatments for depression will ultimately depend on your:

 - Comfort level